Our Impact

 OUTWORDS records, preserves, and shares the stories of LGBTQ+ elders across the U.S. to build community and catalyze social change.
 We are the only national organization performing this work, and our impact is tangible and powerful.

-As of November 2024, OUTWORDS has recorded nearly 350 interviews in 46 states and Washington, D.C.
-41% of our interviewees are BIPOC individuals; 28% identify as TGI (transgender, gender non-conforming, intersex).
-In July 2023, OUTWORDS made the commitment in perpetuity to devote 60% of all new interviews to BIPOC, and 50% to TGI interviewees.
-Our goal is not only to not repeat past erasure and devaluation of minority voices in the LGBTQ+ community and society at large, but to actively rectify and repair those mistakes.
+As of November 2025, OUTWORDS has recorded nearly 400 interviews in 47 states and Washington, D.C.
+More than 40% of our interviewees are BIPOC individuals, and nearly 30% identify as TGI (transgender, gender non-conforming, intersex).
+Each year, OUTWORDS devotes 60% of its new interviews to BIPOC individuals, and 50% to TGI people.
+In this way, we hope not only to avoid past erasure and devaluation of minority voices in the LGBTQ+ community and society at large, but to actively rectify and repair those mistakes.

 OUTWORDS has a dedicated team of professional archivists ensuring that our priceless assets will be impeccably preserved for generations to come.
 In 2022, we engaged external consultants to create a three-year Digital Preservation Plan.
 Our digital assets are backed up on mirrored hard drives in three geographically distinct physical locations.
 Our interview transcripts are printed on acid-free paper and stored in a purpose-built archival facility.
 Future storage options include cloud storage and LTO tape.
 In many ways, preservation is the least sexy, most expensive, and most important part of our mission!